 Family caregivers take on huge responsibilities that can be overwhelming, stressful and exhausting — not to mention challenging financially.
 Many juggle family caregiving duties while working full- or part-time jobs; some are still raising families.

-- Those caring for loved ones age 50 and older spend an average of more than 10 percent of their annual income on caregiving expenses — an average of more than $5,500.
+- Those caring for loved ones 18 and older spent an average of nearly 20 percent of their annual income on caregiving expenses — an average of roughly $7,000 in 2016.

 In order to help their loved ones, family caregivers often risk their own health and financial security.
 They tap into their savings accounts, delay or stop saving for their future, and neglect their own health care.